The 2023 Future of Life Award

-We are currently concerned by four major risks.
-All four hinge on the development, use and governance of transformative technologies.
+We are currently concerned by three major risks.
+They all hinge on the development, use and governance of transformative technologies.
 We focus our efforts on guiding the impacts of these technologies.

-From recommender algorithms to self-driving cars, AI is changing our lives.
-As the impact of this technology magnifies, so will its risks.
+From recommender algorithms to chatbots to self-driving cars, AI is changing our lives.
+As the impact of this technology grows, so will the risks.

-From the accidental release of engineered pandemics to the backfiring of a gene-editing experiment, the dangers from biotechnology are too great for us to proceed blindly.
+From the accidental release of engineered pathogens to the backfiring of a gene-editing experiment, the dangers from biotechnology are too great for us to proceed blindly.

 Almost eighty years after their introduction, the risks posed by nuclear weapons are as high as ever - and new research reveals that the impacts are even worse than previously reckoned.